creatorsgarten/bonfires/PLAN.md

   - Give points to staffs for accepting a MC/OD role and taking on tasks.
 Can be used to encourage new staffs to participate and take up new things.

+- Integrations with Data Platforms

+  - **Integrate with Airtable.** Airtable is used as databases for organizing events.
+EventKit allows you to provision Airtable bases and sync data with Airtable.

+  - **Integrate with Notion.** Notion is used for planning and note-taking tool, as well as databases for organizing events.
+EventKit allows you to sync data with Notion databases and pages.

+  - **Integrate with Linear.** Linear is used as a task management tool.
+EventKit allows you to sync task data with Linear projects and issues.

+- Integrations with Chat Platforms

+  - **Integrate with Discord.** Discord is used for communication in organizing teams and attendees.
+EventKit provides a Discord bot to plan and run the events, as well as engaging with the attendees (e.g. with points system)

+  - **Integrate with Slack.** Discord is used for communication in organizing teams.
+EventKit provides a Slack bot to plan and run the events.

 - TODO: Move these feature ideas to my Linear board.

 ### Things I want to try later.